Connor Joe Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.17 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.17).

-- Royals pitchers combine to rank 24th in baseball in home runs given up (171 total, 1.3 per game).
+- Royals pitchers combine to surrender 171 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- The righty last appeared in relief on Wednesday, when he tossed four scoreless innings against the Oakland Athletics while giving up two hits.
+- The left-hander's most recent appearance was on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.